 what is 2a hair type

-If you have a 2a hair type then this article will help learn how to care for 2a hair and what are the best products to use.
-It might also clear up if you have 1b hair, 2a hair or 2b hair as these can be similar.
+Learn how to care for 2a hair type and what are the best products to use.
+Also find if you have 1b hair, 2a hair or 2b hair as these can be similar.

 If you thought you had straight hair then think again!